Simons Foundation – Simons Investigators in Mathematics, Physics, Astrophysics, and Computer Sciences 2019

 Internal Deadline: Contact the Office of Research if interested.

-An Investigator award provides $100,000 per year in research support for the Investigator and $10,000 per year to the Investigator’s department.
-The award will be administered through the Investigator’s institution, which will receive an additional 20 percent per year in indirect costs.
+Budgetary Requirements: An Investigator will receive research support in the amount of $100,000 per year.
+An additional $10,000 per year will be provided to the Investigator’s department.
+The Investigator’s institution will receive an additional 20 percent per year in indirect costs (hence $132,000 above).

 - Up to one month of summer salary and related benefits per year for the Investigator.